ec-jrc/lisflood-model/3_03_optLISFLOOD_reservoirs/index.md

 ### Description of the reservoir routine

 Reservoirs are simulated as points in the channel network.
-The inflow into each reservoir, $I_{res} [\frac{m^3}{s}]$, equals the channel flow upstream of the reservoir.
+The inflow into each reservoir, $I [\frac{m^3}{s}]$, equals the channel flow upstream of the reservoir.
 Operational rules for reservoirs are not included implicitly in LISFLOOD, but the model mimics them by using a number of rules which define reservoir output as a function of the relative filling.
 The relative filling of a reservoir, $F$, is the ratio between the water volume stored in the reservoir at a specific time step, $V_t\ [m^3]$, and its total storage capacity, $S\ [m^3]$:

 $$
 F = \frac{V_t}{S} \in [0, 1]